VincentQTran/multievolve/README.md

 2. Choose the best performing neural network and use it to predict combinatorial variants.
 3. For the chosen multi-mutants, generate the MULTI-assembly mutagenic oligos for gene synthesis.

-In certain iterations, the MULTI-evolve framework involves using a protein language model zeroshot ensemble approach to nominate single mutants to evaluate.
+In certain iterations, the MULTI-evolve framework involves using a protein language model zero-shot ensemble approach to nominate single mutants to evaluate.

 ### Interactive Web App